PeterHickman/Legion/README.md

 run scripts/bootstrap/admin_user.sh {admin}
 ```

-Legion copies the `authorized_keys2` to the target machine and then creates the admin user
+Legion copies the `authorized_keys2` to the target machine and then runs the script to create the admin user

 ```
 copy scripts/bootstrap/files/sudoers /etc/sudoers